nZEDb/nZEDb_Misc/Guides/Installation/Ubuntu/Guide.md

 >Close and save this file.

->Open the Web SAPI php.ini.
+>Open the Web SAPI php.ini (for PHP7 /etc/php7.0/).
 If you have installed Apache2: `sudo nano /etc/php5/apache2/php.ini` If you have installed Nginx:   `sudo nano /etc/php5/fpm/php.ini`
 >Change the settings using the same settings as the CLI SAPI.